Strangers in the Night (film): Plot

 Sgt.
-Johnny Meadows is seriously wounded in battle in the South Pacific during World War Two.
-While recuperating, he takes comfort reading a book donated to the Red Cross by Rosemary Blake, who has written her name and address inside.
+Johnny Meadows is wounded in battle in the South Pacific during World War Two.
+While recuperating, he reads a book donated to the Red Cross by Rosemary Blake, who has written her name and address inside.
 He corresponds with her, and as pen pals they fall in love.
-Back in the States after being discharged, Johnny is aboard a train headed to the town in which Rosemary lives when he meets a pretty woman who happens to be reading the same book.
-For a moment, Johnny thinks perhaps she is Rosemary, but she is Dr. Leslie Ross.
-She is on her way to the same town where she is taking over another doctor's practice.
-Unbeknownst to Johnny, she has already met Rosemary's mother.
+Back in the States after being discharged, Johnny boards a train headed to the town in which Rosemary lives and meets Dr. Leslie Ross, a woman reading the same book.
+Leslie is going to the same town, where she is taking over another doctor's practice.
+Unbeknownst to Johnny, she already met Rosemary's mother.

-Johnny and Leslie have a pleasant time together and, just as he begins asking her if she happens to know Rosemary Blake, several train cars ahead of them derail.
+Johnny and Leslie spend time together and, just as he begins asking her if she knows Rosemary, train cars ahead of them derail.
 Johnny assists the doctor as she cares for the injured.
 Afterwards, they share a cab into town.

-The next day, as the doctor settles into her practice, Johnny drives up the high hill to the house where Rosemary lives.
-He meets the homeowner, Rosemary's mother, who is an older disabled woman, and her live-in assistant, Ivy Miller.
-Mrs. Blake and Miller tell Johnny that Rosemary is away, but will be back soon, and Mrs. Blake invites him to stay.
-The next day Mrs. Blake shows Johnny a large portrait of Rosemary, so he can see how beautiful she is.
-Johnny agrees that she is lovely and, from the style in which the painting is done, he believes he knows the artist although he cannot remember his name.
+The next day, as the doctor settles into her practice, Johnny drives up the high hill to Rosemary's house.
+He meets the old and disabled homeowner, Rosemary's mother, and her assistant, Ivy Miller.
+Mrs. Blake and Miller say that Rosemary is away, but will return soon, and Mrs. Blake invites him to stay.
+The next day, Mrs. Blake shows Johnny a portrait of Rosemary.
+From the style in which the painting is done, Johnny believes he knows the artist but cannot remember his name.

-After a few days of Rosemary not showing up, and no satisfactory answers forthcoming from either Mrs. Blake or Miller, who seems very nervous about the situation, Johnny leaves for San Francisco.
-He has recalled the artist's name and that he had for a short time worked with him in the city before the war.
-Meanwhile, Miller attempts to divulge to Dr. Ross just what is going on, but her nervousness and insecurities stop her.
-Dr. Ross and her nurse suspect something strange is going on in the Blake house, but because Mrs. Blake had been dismissive of the doctor during an initial consultation on her first day in town, they take no specific action.
+After days of Rosemary not showing up, and no satisfactory answers forthcoming from either Mrs. Blake or Miller, who seems nervous about the situation, Johnny leaves for San Francisco.
+He recalled the artist's name and that he had worked with him in the city before the war.
+Meanwhile, Miller attempts to divulge to Dr. Ross what is happening, but her nervousness stops her.
+Dr. Ross and her nurse suspect something unusual is happening in the mansion, but because Mrs. Blake was dismissive of the doctor during an initial consultation on her first day in town, they take no action.